The 3 Types of Online Donation Pages

 The visitors to this page have been primed by a specific campaign message – whether that be from an email, an ad, a URL in a direct mail appeal, etc. Since the motivation is more specific, craft the copy on your page to match the specific reason a potential donor is visiting your page.

 But it’s not just your message that needs to change on these pages.
 The format by which you convey your message needs to change.

 The donors visiting your campaign page don’t have as high of a motivation as someone on your general donation page.
 And as a result, we want them to slow down and understand exactly why they should give to you.

-Using bullet points and scannable copy will allow these donors to glance through your page without fully understand the value of donation, decreasing their likelihood to give.
+Using incohesive messaging and branding will allow these donors to glance through your page without fully understand the value of donation, decreasing their likelihood to give.

-But by writing our copy in paragraphs and a narrative format, we can help the donor get a fuller picture of both the problem your organization is trying to solve and why a gift to you will help solve it.
+But by creating consistent messaging and branding, we can help the donor get a fuller picture of both the problem your organization is trying to solve and why a gift to you will help solve it.

-Take experiment #4401 with Hillsdale College for example.
-This campaign page experiment is one of several that helped us confirm this lesson.
-Copy written in a paragraph and narrative based format has a greater likelihood of getting the donation on a campaign page.
+Take experiment #7176 with The Heritage Foundation for example.
+This campaign page experiment helped us confirm this lesson.
+A page with consistent messaging and branding has a greater likelihood of getting the donation on a campaign page.

 As you can see, the copy on your campaign page needs to take on a very different form than the copy on your general donation page.
 We’ve put a quick guide together to help you craft effective copy, and give you new ideas to test in order to increase conversion in your campaigns.

 Instant Donation Pages

 This third type of donation page is the least commonly used by online fundraisers, although, it is the most essential type of page for acquiring a brand-new donor.